-Liverwort (Marchantia polymorpha) is a widespread weed, occurring in tropical up to arctic regions.
-It commonly grows in container nursery stock; it can infest greenhouses and also grows in excessively moist areas in lawns and landscapes.
+Liverwort (Marchantia polymorpha) is a widespread weed occurring in all U.S. Department of Agriculture plant hardiness zones, from tropical to arctic regions.
+It commonly grows in container nursery stock and can infest greenhouses and excessively moist areas in lawns.
 Liverwort grows flat on the ground, forming dense mats that block water from reaching the roots of nearby plants.
-The weed is difficult to eradicate, but preventative methods and natural and chemical herbicides can help eliminate and kill liverwort.
+This primitive, moss-like weed is difficult to eradicate, but preventive methods and natural and chemical herbicides can help to eliminate or kill liverwort weed.

 Liverwort Spread and Invasion

 Liverwort weeds reproduce in two ways.
 They produce tiny spores that are carried by air currents to new areas where the spores become new weeds.
 Liverwort also reproduces by forming small, bud-like branches, called gemmae, in cup-like surface structures.
 The gemmae detach from the plant by mechanical forces, such as falling raindrops or overhead irrigation, and then they form new plants in nearby areas.

 Hand-pulling the weed is not recommended, because plant parts containing gemmae may break off and spread the weed.
 Cultural methods that take advantage of how liverwort grows and spreads help to control the weed.